 Of course, most of the sleep-deprived people are not happy with their situations and don’t sleep because they don’t want to.
 We know how it goes; sometimes, we cannot fall asleep or stay asleep due to biological forces and lifestyle choices.
 It could be that the moment your head hits the pillow, your mind suddenly starts racing.
 Why?
-You might wonder.
 Well, in fact, those thoughts have always been there, however, without distractions, you become more aware of them.
-If you would like to dig more into the specific factors that prevent you for a perfect night’s sleep, these might be the following.

 Increased sleep deprivation or sleep deficit has been linked to the growth of social media and technology.
 Are you spending more and more time connected to Instagram or Facebook through your smartphone, computer, and apps?
 If that’s the case, you aren’t the only one.
 Data from Pew Research Center has revealed that the use of social media amongst adults has soared from 5% in 2005 to an alarming 69% in 2018.

 And although social media has its perks, it can also affect your sleeping habits.
-It is easy to become addicted to watching YouTube clips or scrolling down your Facebook news feed at 2 AM in the morning.
+It is easy to become addicted to watching YouTube clips or scrolling down your Facebook news feed at 2 AM.
 Unaware of this addiction, many people sacrifice their sleeping time in favor of being online.
-A study published at Oxford University Press found that adults who use social media for more than two hours per day are twice as likely to have sleep problems compared to those who use social media merely 30 minutes per day.
+A study published at Oxford University Press found that adults who use social media for more than two hours per day are twice as likely to have sleep problems.
+This finding is in stark contrast to those who use social media merely 30 minutes per day.

 If you have spent the night tossing, turning, and with a mind full of racing thoughts, you already know how it will go the next day — you are grumpy, sore and out of energy.
 Other typical short-term effects of sleep deprivation include excessive sleepiness, yawning, irritability, and daytime fatigue.
 However, missing out your average 7 to 9 hours of sleep per night affects much more than just your general mood.
-The long-term effects of lack of sleep are very real.
 Not only does it drain your mental abilities, but it also puts your physical health at risk.

-Study after study has confirmed that those who sleep poorly are at greater risk for a number of diseases and health problems.
-The cardiovascular system in particular is deeply affected, as the amount of sleep you get affects the health of your blood vessels — blood sugar, inflammation levels, and blood pressure.
+Numerous studies have confirmed that those who sleep poorly are at greater risk for a number of diseases and health problems.
+The cardiovascular system, in particular, is deeply affected, as the amount of sleep you get affects the health of your blood vessels — blood sugar, inflammation levels, and blood pressure.
 For instance, you could be at risk of cardiovascular disease and coronary heart disease regardless of age, weight, exercise or smoking habits.
 Other long-term consequences include obesity, respiratory problems, weak immune system, digestion problems, and many more.

 Overall, too little or too much sleep is associated with a shorter life span, although there is still a lot of research to be done in the field.
 To avoid the non-term effects of sleep deprivation and improve the quality of life, there are a number of things that can be done.
 One of them is a natural and highly effective practice known as sleep meditation, which acts as your personal guide into the dreamland.